maurocas17/data_visualization/final/README.md

 		Late arriving aircraft cause most of the late departures, followed by air carrier problems.
 NAS causes a nontrivial percentage of delays.
 		</li>
-		Is there something you don’t understand in the graphic?
+		Is there something you donâ€™t understand in the graphic?
 		<li>
 		If I hover over 'aircraft', I see 'count' is 15.0 ( 30%) and aircraft is 6% of total flights.
 However, at the same time, AK has a count of 0.0 and 17% of